Next Game

 ...
 See More ...
 See Less

-Greinke fell to 0-3 with a loss against the Rangers on Monday.
-He allowed four runs (three earned) on six hits and one walk while striking out three batters over five innings.
+Greinke (1-13) took the loss against Pittsburgh on Monday, allowing two runs on six hits and two walks while striking out two batters over 4.2 innings.

 ...
 See More ...
 See Less